 To marvel is to be filled with wonder or astonishment.
-And it certainly doesn’t take much to experience the marvelousness of nature if you take even just a few moments to notice what’s around you.
+And it certainly doesn’t take much to experience the marvelousness of nature, even if it means just taking a few moments to notice what’s around you.

-I’ve written about taking walks in nature quite frequently, and as I approach the halfway point of this self-care challenge, I’m discovering that nature is a core component of my personal self-care strategy.
-I need to feel connected to nature to be my best, to feel my best.
+I’ve written a lot about taking walks in nature, and as I approach the halfway point of this self-care challenge I’m discovering that nature is a core component of my personal self-care strategy.
+I need to feel connected to the natural world to be my best and to feel my best.

-While taking a walk on one of my favorite trails over the weekend I noticed a couple of red headed woodpeckers.
-They’re certainly no strangers to our neighborhood, as I often hear them pecking away–sometimes from a distance and sometimes right in front of me.
+While hiking one of my favorite trails over the weekend, I noticed a couple of red headed woodpeckers.
+They’re certainly no strangers to our neighborhood, as I often hear them pecking away, sometimes from a distance and sometimes right in front of me.

-They are so loud that I sometimes mistake them for a neighbor hammering something, and more than once I’ve found myself staring up at a tree only to find a pileated woodpecker hard at work.
+They’re so loud that I sometimes mistake them for a neighbor hammering away on a project, until I shift my gaze upward and find the culprit pecking away.
 Who would believe something so small could make such a racket!?

-But seeing animals thriving in their natural habitat is such a treat.
-It makes me so happy.
+Seeing animals thrive in their natural habitat is such a treat for me.
+It makes me happy.

-I’m learning that marveling at the beauty of nature is one of the simplest ways that I can take care of myself.
-To reconnect with myself and the environment and to remind myself that it’s not all about me.
+Marveling at the beauty of nature is one of the simplest acts of self-care that I can undertake.
+It helps me reconnect with myself and the environment, and it reminds me that it’s not all about me.